 AJM: Yeah.
 We work for the fishing boat owners and their corporations.
 And, then...
 But we're associated with the captains that come in, the different crew members that come in.
-You know, we handle all aspects.
-You know, as far as resolving their tax problems.
+We handle all aspects.
+As far as resolving their tax problems.
 When they changed the laws making them from employees to self-employed.
 Unfortunately, there's a lot of fishermen in trouble with the IRS, and the state.
 So, that's when I come in.
 I try to do different offers and settlements with the IRS.
 We file their returns for them.
-You know, we put them on this program where we take out the taxes every trip and send them in as estimated tax payments so they can stay current.
+We put them on this program where we take out the taxes every trip and send them in as estimated tax payments so they can stay current.
 So we try and do a little bit of everything.
 It's pretty broad.
 It's not just a payroll office.
 We kind of do a little bit of everything.
 We do loans with National Marine Fisheries.